FARGO, ND – Scott Gartner’s career has gone from zero to 60 in no time flat, thanks to his knack for efficiency.

-Through his work, Gartner has snagged a front-row seat to the bank’s largest initiatives and played a key role in bringing them to life.
-One such initiative was Gate City Bank’s recent website transformation, where Gartner took on responsibility for making sure team members, vendor partners and leaders were continuously aligned.
+Through his work, Gartner has snagged a front-row seat to the bank’s largest initiatives, and played a key role in bringing them to life.
+One such initiative was Gate City Bank’s website transformation, where Gartner took on responsibility for making sure team members, vendor partners and leaders were continuously aligned.
 He knew there were many moving parts, and the team had one shot to get it right.

 Gartner deploys his institutional knowledge with each Gate City Bank project he accepts.
 His know-how stems from a former life, one in which he wore many hats and mastered diverse crafts.
 His background spans a unique mix of industries, including information technology, computer systems engineering, retail management and even filmmaking.
 This vast experience has made him invaluable to the bank.

-While Gate City Bank is a big part of Gartner’s world, his 3-year-old daughter is his entire universe.
+While Gate City Bank is a big part of Gartner’s world, his young daughter is his entire universe.
 She’s his constant shadow, following in his footsteps by regularly digging out his old skateboard.
 It’s safe to say she’s snatched his wheels – and stolen his heart.

 The Fargo native is thankful to work for a family-friendly company that offers flexibility when his daughter is sick, has an appointment or can’t be at day care.
 And it helps to still have the option to work from home.
 That wasn’t the case with previous jobs, where he had to sacrifice precious family time.